-Skin Corrosion/Irritation: May cause skin irritation.
+Skin Corrosion/Irritation: Defatting to the skin.
+May cause skin dryness and irritation.

 Serious Eye Damage/Irritation: Causes eye irritation.

 Symptoms of Overexposure: Effects of overexposure can include slight irritation of the respiratory tract, nausea, vomiting, and signs of nervous system depression (e.g., headache, drowsiness, dizziness, loss of coordination, disorientation and fatigue).
 Continued exposure to high concentrations can result in vomiting, cardiac irregularities and sudden loss of consciousness.